Kiki Sukezane

 Kiki Sukezane (祐真 キキ, Sukezane Kiki) is a Japanese actress from Kyoto, Kyoto Prefecture, working mostly in American productions.

 Biography

-Kiki Sukezane was born to parents both of samurai descent; some ancestors were involved in the 1860 Sakuradamon Incident on the side of the rōnin, and others were ochimusha under the Taira clan.
+Kiki Sukezane was born to parents both of Samurai descent, into a local family noted for its ancestry, whose surname can be traced back to swordsmiths from the 13th century; some ancestors were involved in the 1860 Sakuradamon Incident on the side of the Rōnin, and others were Ochimusha under the Taira clan.
 Her paternal uncle, Tomoki Sukezane (祐真朋樹), is a noted stylist and fashion magazine editor.

-She played Miko Otomo in the 2015–2016 TV miniseries Heroes Reborn.

 Sukezane spent a year in the United States as a foreign exchange student in South Dakota and learned English.
-Sukezane attended acting school in Tokyo for two years before moving to Los Angeles, California.
+Sukezane attended acting school in Tokyo for two years before moving to Los Angeles, Los Angeles County, California, in 2012 to pursue roles in Hollywood.

-Personal life

-In June 2020, Sukezane revealed during Pride Month she was in a relationship with a woman.
+In her first major break she played Miko Otomo/Katana Girl in NBC's Heroes Reborn miniseries from 2015 to 2016.
+She followed it up with roles in Netflix's Lost in Space and Earthquake Bird, HBO's Westworld and more recently AMC's The Terror: Infamy.
+Sukezane lives in Los Angeles and is a lesbian.